-NQF Safe Practice #1 - Culture of Safety Leadership Structures and Systems
+NQF Safe Practice #1 - Culture of Safety Leadership Structures and Systems There are no changes to these questions.

-NQF Safe Practice #2 - Culture Measurement, Feedback, and Intervention
+NQF Safe Practice #2 - Culture Measurement, Feedback, and Intervention There are no changes to these questions.

 NQF Safe Practice #4 - Risks and Hazards